Stabilization and helicity control of hybrid magnetic skyrmion

 Based on its helicity, there are two main types of skyrmions; Bloch and N\'eel skyrmions.
 The Bloch skyrmions have spins that rotate in a plane perpendicular to the skyrmion's axis, either clockwise or anticlockwise, with a helicity of $\pi/2$.
 This type of skyrmion is typically found in bulk samples \cite{muhlbauer2009, yu2010, seki2012}.
 N\'eel skyrmions, on the other hand, have spins that point radially either inward or outward from the center with a helicity of $0$ or $\pi$.
 This type of skyrmion can be found in thin multilayered systems \cite{woo2016, moreau2016, soumyanarayanan2017}.

 Recently, a type of hybrid skyrmion with intermediate helicity between N\'eel and Bloch skyrmion has received more attention \cite{Vakili2020, Kim2018, Wu2017}.
-Interestingly, it has improved mobility and reduced the skyrmion-Hall effect (SHE), which prevents the skyrmions from moving parallel to the current flow \cite{chen2017, jiang2017}.
+Interestingly, it has improved mobility and reduced the skyrmion-Hall effect (SkHE), which prevents the skyrmions from moving parallel to the current flow \cite{chen2017, jiang2017}.
+It is one among other methods to overcome SkHE such as antiferromagnetic skyrmion-based spin-torque nano oscillator \cite{shen2019,zhou2020} and antiferromagnetic bilayer-skyrmion \cite{zhang2016}.
 Furthermore, since the hybrid skyrmion can be considered as a superposition of the N\'eel and Bloch skyrmion, it is also a potential candidate as building blocks for quantum bits (qubits) in quantum computers, where information can be stored by utilizing the helicity degree of freedom \cite{Ezawa2023, Psaroudaki2021, Bindal2021}.